KapakahiCoder/Weather-forecast/README.md

 # Weather Forecast

-Using a valid Japanese postal code, get a three-day weather forecast and see a map of that area.
+Using a valid Japanese postal code, postal code and country name, or partial mailing address, get a three-day weather forecast and see a map of that area.

 Check the weather forecast at:
 [japan-weather-forecast](https://japan-weather-forecast.web.app/)